top of page

 There was lively discussion during the Q&A session around innovative cell architectures, device stability, cost considerations and industrially relevant fabrication processes.
 Prof. David Mitzi (Duke University, USA), the recipient of the William R. Cherry Award, and other senior researchers in the field had high praise for Shen’s talk.

-Gaia Maria Javier (UNSW) was named Best Student Presentation Award Finalist for her presentation “Automated Analysis of Performance Losses in Solar Cells Using Explainable AI”.
+Gaia Maria Javier (UNSW) was a Best Student Presentation Award Finalist for her presentation “Automated Analysis of Performance Losses in Solar Cells Using Explainable AI”.

 Javier explained that production-scale datasets are vast and complex, making it difficult to pinpoint what drives efficiency losses.
 “We’ve developed a fully automated workflow that leverages machine learning to analyse cell measurements, then uses explainable artificial intelligence (AI) to identify the key parameters behind performance degradation.”